 4.1.
 Summary

 Overall, the best sites for huckleberry cover and berry production were in the ESSF zone; next best sites were in the ICH with poorest sites being in the SBS zone.
 Best berry production was generally found in the sites with higher huckleberry cover and lower canopy cover.
 Logged sites typically had lower canopy cover.
-In the ESSF best sites were between 1700-1800m asl.
+In the ESSF, best sites were between 1700-1800m asl.
 In the ICH and SBS best sites were at higher elevations, in more southerly locations.
 Weather conditions in previous years influenced huckleberry cover and berry abundance.
-These results suggest huckleberry is well adapted to cooler moisture climatic conditions typical of the ESSF, higher elevation ICH and SBS zone sites.
-Severe cold winters temperature were detrimental to berry production.
+These results suggest huckleberry is well adapted to cooler, moister climatic conditions typical of the ESSF, and higher elevation ICH and SBS zone sites.
+Severe cold winters temperature were detrimental to berry production in all BEC units.

 These results, however, are constrained to the years sampled (only done in one year for each site) and the sites sampled (a subset of the possible sites in each subzone and a subset of the subzones in each zone).
 Another caveat is the limitation of information regarding details on history and nature of “logged” vs “unlogged” sites which may include a range of conditions.